A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Discussion

 \section{Discussion}

-In this paper, we have introduced steps towards a cluster-based reinforcement learning approach for personalization of health interventions.
+In this paper, we have introduced steps towards a cluster-based RL approach for the personalization of e-Health interventions.
 Such a setting is characterized by limited opportunity to collect experiences from users and where the outcome is focused on optimization of long term health behavior.
 The presented approach allows for the identification of clusters of users that behave in a similar way and require a similar policy.
 We have posed various research questions to evaluate the suitability of the approach.
-Based on the results generated using our novel simulator, for our setting we can say that: \textbf{RQ1:} RL with batch learning and function approximation outperforms table-based RL using online learning in a significant way, thereby disqualifying the latter when interaction time is short. \textbf{RQ2:} A cluster-based RL can learn a significantly better policy within $100$ days compared to learning per user and learning across all users, provided that a suitable clustering is found. \textbf{RQ3:} Learning suitable clusters using a Euclidean distance function and k-medoids clustering based on traces of states and rewards over $7$ days shows to be difficult, suggesting the warm-up phase should be made longer.
+Based on the results generated using our novel simulator, for our setting we can say the following.